PlanetThyme/Note/README.md

 # Note
-no one going to read this anyway
+no one going to read this anyway lol